by Nancy Armitage

 New Year’s Eve “Reveillon” in Paris:

-We know that in 1903, Arabella and son Archer and Helen Huntington were in Paris for New Years Eve and Day.
+We know that in 1903, Arabella, her son, Archer and his 1st wife Helen Huntington were in Paris for New Years Eve & New Years Day.
 What did they eat in the Gilded Age on New Years Eve “Reveillon”in Paris?
-Here’s a list: French Champagne and Oysters on the half Shell, Escargot Stuffed mushrooms with Garlic butter, Pate or traditional “Foie Gras” spread on small sliced of toasted French bread, Gascon-style rich Beef Stew with armagnac- chocolate- & Madiran wine, Lobster, Turkey or Roasted Chicken, Veloute de Chataignes (Creamy Chestnut Soup), “Apple Croustade” (French Brandy apple tart made with phyllo dough),
+Here’s a list: French Champagne & Oysters on the half Shell, Escargot Stuffed mushrooms with Garlic butter, Pate or traditional “Foie Gras” spread on small sliced of toasted French bread, Gascon-style rich Beef Stew with armagnac- chocolate- & Madiran wine, Lobster, Turkey or Roasted Chicken, Veloute de Chataignes (Creamy Chestnut Soup), “Apple Croustade” (French Brandy apple tart made with phyllo dough),

 New Year’s Day in Pasadena, CA